dmbarbour/glas/docs/GlasApps.md

 Transaction machines are only a partial solution for live coding.
 The application must also include transition logic for the state value, as needed, or must be careful to use a stable state type across application versions.
 Thus, support from the development environment is the other major part of the solution.

-### Composition and Extension

-A large transaction machine application can be composed of smaller applications.

-Sequential composition will 'halt' one application before 'init' the next, and will track location for intermediate steps.
-Concurrent composition can either run both component applications to completion or race them, halting when the first component returns.
-Although limited to hierarchical structure (a concurrent child task does not survive its parent returning 'halt'), this is adequate for many applications.

-Concurrent composition will need a model for communication between component applications.
-For example, we could use effects to access a shared database, tuple space, databus, or publish-subscribe layer.
-Or we could associate each application with a set of labeled 'ports' for message passing that can be externally wired together.

-Application private state, represented in the `step:State` value, can potentially be observed and manipulated on every step.
-This is where I draw the line between 'composition' and 'extension'.
-Extensions can support ad-hoc views, controls, behaviors, and other features based on access to state application private state.

-### Flexible Integration with Procedural Programming
+## Procedural Programming on Transaction Machines

-Procedural code is a good fit for some applications.
-In context of a transaction machine, a procedural program must be evaluated over multiple transactional steps.
-When a procedural step fails, it is logically retried until it succeeds, representing waits and blocking calls.
-A procedure's continuation will be represented in application state at the transaction machine layer, but syntax for procedural code should make the continuation implicit.
+Procedural code is a good fit for some applications, especially scripts.
+In context of a transaction machine, a procedure is evaluated over multiple transactional steps.
+Blocking calls are implicitly modeled by retry on step failure.
+A procedure's call-by-value parameters and return value can be represented with init and halt.
+The implicit continuation and local variables will be represented in the procedure's continuation.

-Procedures can be separately compiled into transaction machines, then joined procedurally using sequential composition.
-Relatedly, the procedural language could expose lightweight concurrency and atomic blocks, e.g. `atomic { ... }`.
-All conventional concurrency primitives, such as mutexes and condition waits, can be implemented by atomic blocks that fail if conditions aren't right.

-For performance, we'll want to fuse small procedural steps into larger transactions.
-Doing so enables further optimizations because we eliminate external interference between fused steps.
-This is a form of *Transaction Fusion*, but it might be simpler to implement at the procedural layer, i.e. typefully tracking which procedures are blocking and heuristically joining non-blocking sequential operations into larger 'atomic' blocks.

-*Note:* An implicit continuation state is troublesome in context of live coding and non-invasive extensions.
-Ideally, the continuation should align with stable syntactic structure, such as explicit labels in source code.
+Concurrency keywords and atomic blocks are useful extensions for procedural programs.
+To model concurrent interaction between procedure calls, we use shared variables or channels.
+Syntactically this can be represented similarly to pass-by-reference in many PLs.
+Reads and writes of the shared variables is probably best represented effectfully.

+*Note:* Procedures can be separately compiled into transactional processes then composed.
+This is convenient for flexible integration.
+However, some optimizations will likely be easier to perform at the procedural layer.

 ## Concrete Design